-It’s that technology that will help HR adjust to a changing workforce accustomed to going online to get everything from a date to groceries.
-HR departments will need to make more information and services available to workers around the clock―a shift that will also free up time to focus more on business strategy and employee career paths.
+In the future of HR, technology will aid HR in adapting to a shifting workforce that is accustomed to ordering anything from a date to groceries online.
+HR teams will need to make more information and services available to employees 24 hours a day, seven days a week, freeing up time to focus on business strategy and employee development paths.

 Even if your job title or your responsibilities have yet to change, it's imperative to start adapting to the new reality now.
 You can begin by enhancing your skills in seven critical areas that analysts say are key to future success in the profession and likely to be widely practiced by 2025.
 They include business strategy, analytics and, of course, people.

 All about the future of human capital management